-Lip Pigmentation, aka lip discolouration, is the Darkening of lips and the appearance of patches or two-toned lips.
-Discolouration is frequent due to erratic Indian weather caused by ongoing climate change.
+Lip Pigmentation, aka lip discoloration, is the Darkening of lips and the appearance of patches or two-toned lips.
+Discoloration is frequent due to erratic Indian weather caused by ongoing climate change.
 Having a basic understanding of the lip's anatomical structure will help you better comprehend it.

 Causes of Lip Pigmentation

 We've compiled a list of non-genetic reasons that might cause dry, dehydrated, and pigmented lips.

 1 - Sun Exposure - Extensive exposure can cause an overproduction of melanin, resulting in hyperpigmentation on lips.
 Lips have delicate skin, and harmful UV radiations from the sun can discolor & make them dehydrated.

 2 - Wrong lip product - Our daily-use cosmetics are typically made up of various chemicals.
 Some of them may react poorly with our skin or cause allergic reactions.
 It can result in darker or further pigmented lips.

 3 - Smoking - It is not only harmful to your health, but it is also awful for your lips.
 Nicotine and Tar - chemical components found in cigarettes, depletes the skin's oxygen supply and causes Darkening of lip melanin.

 4 - Lack of hydration - When we don't drink enough water, our skin becomes dehydrated, and one of the effects on our lips is that they become dark.
 Drinking plenty of fluids helps to remove the pigmentation.